svakulenk0/IR_Ex1/README.md

 These options should be exposed as parameters in the index creation phase.

-For the stemming and lemmatization components you can use a library at your choice.

 You should provide an executable indexer.sh file that given the necessary parameters generates the required index.

-You may use any format for storing the index.

 ## Search

-Implement a basic search functionality and provide it as a command line interface (CLI).
-The CLI allows the user to provide search parameters and a file with a topic to search for.
+Implement a basic search functionality and provide it as a command line interface (CLI): provide search parameters and a file with a topic to search for.

 The system then returns a list of documents ranked by a similarity function of your choice and based on a variant of term frequency ranking.
 Different components (e.g. scoring function) need to be exposed as parameters in the command line.

 TF-IDF and BM25 scoring methods have to be implemented.

 The search engine must take as a parameter the topic file.
 You are provided with a set of 50 top- ics to search for.
-They are all in the dataset (TREC8Adhoc.tar.bz2) and have a simple SGML structure.
+They are all in the dataset and have a simple SGML structure.
 Each topic is delimited by <TOP> tags and you are free to use all or part of their content in your search.

-Try to implement topic processing and the actual scoring/ranking as two separate tasks.
+Implement topic processing and the actual scoring/ranking as two separate tasks.

 By topic processing we understand here simply getting the terms that will be search in the index.
 Consider the use or not use of the different elements in the topic document.

-Your search should be (moderately) efficient.
-It is e.g. not ok to perform your collection indexing only at search time, and also loading the inverted index should be reasonably in time, or at least not happen before every search.

 For each topic of the 50 provided, the result should be a ranked list of up to 1000 documents, where each line is in the following format: